simonkarman/kindred-paths/README.md

 # Make sure you have Docker running...
 docker ps

+# (optional) Use a collection from an content repository - If you skip this step, you will start with an empty collection
+git clone https://github.com/simonkarman/kindred-paths-content.git server/content

 # Install and start the application (port 4100)
 npm install
 npm run dev